netneuro/SBT/README.md

-A python toolbox for Structural Balance Theory
+Code used for the analysis of brain networks using Structural Balance Theory during my PhD